 Portions adapted from the Ontario Association of Speech-Language Pathologists and Audiologists website.

-As a local, and community-oriented clinic, being involved in our surrounding community is a rewarding experience.
-We value the ability to educate and support members of the community to take the necessary steps to improve their hearing healthcare.
+As a local, and community-oriented clinic, being involved in the surrounding community is a rewarding experience.
+Port Credit Audiology values the ability to educate and support members of the community to take the necessary steps to improve their hearing healthcare.

 By educating the community about the need for hearing loss prevention and treatment, we hope to erase the stigma surrounding wearing hearing aids, and have patients become more active participants in their care.